Basis DSP includes features to help you set up and execute political campaigns.

 DAA Political Ads

-If a digital advertisement includes a paid political endorsement (e.g. advocating for or against the election of candidates to office, ballot measures, etc.), it must follow certain policies as outlined by the Digital Advertising Alliance (DAA).
+If a digital advertisement includes a paid political endorsement (for example, advocating for or against the election of candidates to office or ballot measures), it must follow certain policies as outlined by the Digital Advertising Alliance (DAA).
 Please review the DAA's Application of the Self-Regulatory Principles of Transparency & Accountability to Political Advertising (PDF) and Political Ad Icon & Ad Marker Creative Guidelines (PDF) for more information.

 To adhere to the DAA's self-regulatory principles, political ads in digital spaces must include the DAA Political Ad Icon and a notice that discloses information about the political advertiser.